rackerlabs/technical-blog/content/blog/2021/2021-04-16-how-the-onica-elastic-engineering-team-automated-disaster-recovery-for-amazon-rds-instances-part-one/index.md

 Python&reg; 3 programming language to automate these DR tasks.

 The solution also incorporates proactive monitoring and alerting to ensure engineers can monitor the backup processes.
-It enables engineers to have identify when a DR event occurs in their primary AWS region.
+It enables engineers to identify when a DR event occurs in their primary AWS region.
 [Amazon CloudWatch&reg;](https://aws.amazon.com/cloudwatch/),
 [Amazon Simple Notification Service&reg; (SNS)](https://aws.amazon.com/sns/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc),